RobRob7/sorting-algo-visualizer-opengl/README.md

 Project Structure
 </h2>

 This project follows the MVC design pattern.
+The model portion pertains to CPU side data like the sorting algorithm line positioning, and the custom font loader using FreeType.
+The view portion is strictly utilizing OpenGL to create and utilize shader programs, and setup VAO's and VBO's for rendering the lines and text on screen.
+The controller portion makes calls to model and view objects while also handling user inputs and window management.
 Project layout:
 - **src/**
   - **model/**
     - **fontmodel/** → Font rendering data
         - `fontmodel.h`
         - `fontmodel.cpp`
     - **sortermodel/** → Sorting algorithm rendering data
+        - **isortermodel/** → Pure abstract interface for sorter model
+          - `isortermodel.h`
+        - **sortingalgo/** → Sorting algorithms
+          - `bubblesort.h`
+          - `bubblesort.cpp`
+          - `insertionsort.h`
+          - `insertionsort.cpp`
+          - `selectionsort.h`
+          - `selectionsort.cpp`
+          - `quicksort.h`
+          - `quicksort.cpp`
         - `sortermodel.h`
         - `sortermodel.cpp`
   - **view/**